osman-sultan/Underlying-Factors-in-Soccer-Injuries/README.md

-# The Silent Killer:
+# The Silent Killer: Underlying Factors in Soccer Injuries

-Underlying Factors in Soccer Injuries
+The following study was done as final project project for MIE368: Analytics in Action, a course offered by the University of Toronto

 ## Abstract